French ship Indomptable (1790): Cape Finisterre and Trafalgar

 On 22 July 1805, in the battle of Cape Finisterre the quartermasters of Indomptable spotted the British fleet under Sir Robert Calder.
 After a violent artillery exchange, the fleets became separated in the fog.
 Exhausted after six months at sea, the fleet anchored in Ferrol before sailing to Cádiz to rest and refit.
 With his command under question and planning to meet the British fleet to gain a decisive victory, Villeneuve left Cádiz and met the British fleet near Cape Trafalgar.

 Indomptable was in the Spanish line between San Justo and Santa Ana at the opening of the Battle of Trafalgar on 21 October 1805.
 She engaged Vice-Admiral Cuthbert Collingwood's flagship HMS Royal Sovereign off her lee beam as she approached, then raked William Hargood's HMS Belleisle as that ship passed Indomptable's stern.
 Later, she engaged HMS Revenge, HMS Dreadnought and HMS Thunderer, losing her place in the line but regrouping behind the Spanish flagship Principe de Asturias.

-Downwind of the British and effectively out of range, Indomptable turned towards the bay of Cadiz.
+Downwind of the British and effectively out of range, Indomptable turned towards the Bay of Cádiz.
 At about two in the morning of 22 October, her crew heard distress calls from the French ship Bucentaure which had struck a reef off Santa Catalina fort.
 The ship's boat was run out and brought alongside Bucentaure, whose crew requested an anchor and hawsers to secure their vessel.
 This became impractical as Bucentaure settled deeper onto the rocks and began to sink: instead, Indomptable's boats began ferrying sailors off the vessel and back to their own.
 Rescue efforts continued until mid-afternoon on 23 October, by which time Bucentaure was completely submerged.